mrsilver76/groupmachine/README.md

 >For optimal speed when using the [GeoNames database file](https://www.geonames.org/datasources/), keep it on a local SSD - loading from a network share, USB drive or HDD can cause significant delays.

 - **`-f <format>`, `--format <format>`**
-  Date format used for album folder names.
+  Date format used for album folder names that use dates.
 This follows the [.NET DateTime format syntax](#datetime-format-syntax).
 The default is `dd MMM yyyy` (e.g., `20 Jul 2025`).
 Used when no GeoNames data is provided or no location can be determined.

 - **`-a <format>`, `--append <format>`**
-  Date format to append to album names.
+  Date format to append to album folder names that use locations.
 Useful to distinguish multiple visits to the same location.
 Also uses the [.NET DateTime format syntax](#datetime-format-syntax).

 ### Duplicate handling